S-jenishPatel/Inventory-Management-App-Backend/README.md

 # Inventory Management App Backend

-This is the backend for a full-stack project I am working on which is Inventory Management App.
+This is the backend for Stockflow - a full-stack Inventory Management App.

 ## Tech Stack